Buying A House While in Chapter 13 Bankruptcy | 2025

 Step 3: Secure court approval

-The next step is to secure approval from the bankruptcy court to take on new debt, which includes a mortgage.
+The next step when buying a house while in Chapter 13 bankruptcy is to secure approval from the bankruptcy court to take on new debt, which includes a mortgage.
 This process typically involves your attorney filing a motion with the court and providing all the necessary information, such as the home purchase price, down payment amount, and projected monthly mortgage payments.

 The court will review this information to ensure that the home purchase won’t adversely affect your ability to make your Chapter 13 plan payments.
 This step can take some time, so it’s important to be patient and cooperative.